 Scorecard examples

-The Scorecard use cases and examples on this page are based on engineering teams across a wide spectrum of sizes and maturity levels:
+The Scorecard use cases and examples this is section are based on engineering teams across a wide spectrum of sizes and maturity levels.
+Learn how to set goals and what common use cases look like.

 Learn about Scorecard use cases in Cortex Academy